anvilproject/anvil-portal/content/learn/data-submitters/data-submitters-overview.md

 - Reach out to AnVIL when your study is “Completed by GPA”.
 - Please do not “Release” the study on dbGaP, as this results in your study being available for data access requests before your data have been submitted to AnVIL

-For more detailed instructions see [Step 1: Register with dbGaP/Obtain approval](/learn/data-submitters/submission-guide/data-approval-process).
+For more detailed instructions, see [Step 1: Register with dbGaP/Obtain approval](/learn/data-submitters/submission-guide/data-approval-process).

 ## 2. Set up your data model

 Along with submitting genomics (or other data types), you will need to create and submit accompanying metadata files or tables (TSV format).
 The metadata files will make your data more FAIR and searchable on the [AnVIL Data Explorer](https://explore.anvilproject.org/datasets).

 Create your metadata tables using the templates below.

+For more detailed instructions, see [Step 2: Define your data model](/learn/data-submitters/submission-guide/set-up-a-data-model).

 #### V1 Data Model files